bitcraze/bitcraze-website/src/about/team.md

 Tobias Antonsson is a born computer and embedded nerd.
 Ever since he got his first electronics lab kit at an age of eight he has been hooked.
 He is an all-rounder with experience from computer graphics down to electronic hardware design and thrives best just in between, which makes embedded hardware and software a natural choice.
 He loves being creative and a lot of his spare time is being spent on various robotic and R/C projects.
 One of them, the Crazyflie, has become his livelihood in his co-founded company Bitcraze AB.
 Work experience includes mobile, medical and electromechanical industries as well as open source/hardware.
 "%}

-{% include teammember.html member="Aman Sharma" role="Intern" img="/images/team/aman_sharma.jpg" bio="
-Aman always had a curiosity to figure out how things worked which is why he decided to pursue engineering during his bachelors degree.
-In his bachelors, he discovered an always-present interest in robotics and space.
-Following this passion, he landed in Europe pursuing a Masters that combined these two interests through the SpaceMaster program.
-Currently, he is doing a summer internship at Bitcraze in order to further experience what it takes to be a real robotocist and enjoy Sweden a bit more."%}